karrywong/karrywong.github.io/_pages/about.md

 ---

 I am looking for a full-time employment as a software engineer or a data scientist starting from January 2022.
-I have work experience in software engineering and a PhD in applied mathematics.
+Computational math PhD, avid and competitive coder, and multilingual professional in software engineering and data science.
+Strong drive and innate ability in facing challenges and to deliver impactful engineering, data, and ML solutions.
 Highlights:
-1. Proficient in Python, C/C++, and MATLAB.
+1. Strong background in 2D/3D geometry modeling and computational geometry.
-2. Research experience on computed tomography problems related to nuclear fusion at the National Ignition Facility in the Lawrence Livermore National Laboratory
+2. Strong understanding of algorithms & data structure with intensive training <https://leetcode.com/karrywong/>.
-3. Intern experience as a software engineer on additive manufacturing features of commercial CAD/CAM software Fusion360 at Autodesk
+3. Multiple industrial internship experiences in procedural & templated-based programming, object-oriented programming, and software development.
-4. Doctoral research project on computational differential geometry, experience in algorithm development for shape analysis/comparison
+4. Proficient in Python, C/C++, MATLAB, and have basics in R, Fortran.
+See Github.
-5. Passionate about learning foreign languages and travel around the world: I'm fluent in English, German, Chinese, and speak fairly good in Hebrew too!
+5. Fluent – English, German, Mandarin; Native – Cantonese; Conversational – Hebrew.

 My contact is < ucdwong [at] ucdavis [dot] edu >.